Jupyter Notebooks

 Positron enhances Jupyter Notebooks in several key ways:

 - Notebooks work out of the box.
-You don’t need to install any additional dependencies into your Python or R environments.
+You do not need to install any additional dependencies into your Python or R environments.

-- Notebooks are integrated into the IDE, allowing you to manage data sources in the Connections Pane, view data at a glance in the Variables Pane, explore data in depth with the Data Explorer, and browse documentation in the Help Pane.
+- Notebooks are integrated into the IDE.
+You can manage data sources in the Connections pane, view data at a glance in the Variables pane, explore data in depth with the Data Explorer, and browse documentation in the Help pane.

 - Language features such as autocompletion and go-to-definition work seamlessly across notebooks and plaintext files.